Fidel Amado Pérez

-Fidel Amado Pérez (Ypané, Central Department, October 19, 1980) was a Paraguayan football player.
+Fidel Amado Pérez (Ypané, Central Department, born October 19, 1980) was a Paraguayan football player.
 He played as a defender and is currently technical director of Silvio Pettirossi, a team that currently plays in the Fourth Division of Paraguay.

 Career

 He has played in the Paraguayan first division with various clubs, on December 29, 2011 if he transferred to Venezuelan Caracas.
 On August 29, 2012 he joined Sol de América de Formosa.